![]() |

 The First Fleet set sail from Portsmouth on Sunday, May 13 1787, first port of call, Tenerife and it would have been with no little relief that on June 3, land hove into view in the majestic shape of Mount Teide and the Anaga mountains.
-It was a welcome pause on what was to be the longest voyage ever attempted up to then by such a large group of civilians.

 The agrarian revolution and the population explosion in British cities had resulted in an increase in crime.
 The American Revolution had put paid to the off-loading of convicts on the other side of the Atlantic.
 The only way, as the authorities saw it, to ease the overcrowding of prisons was to send their occupants to establish a penal colony in the land discovered by Captain Cook.